ganeshdatta23/kidsprojects/README.md

-# Number Guessing Game

-This is a simple number guessing game where the user has to guess a number between 1 and 100.
+# Interactive Quiz

+This is a simple interactive quiz with multiple-choice questions.

 ## How to play

-1. Run the `number_guessing_game.py` file.
+1. Run the `interactive_quiz.py` file.
-2. The program will generate a random number between 1 and 100.
-3. You have to guess the number.
-4. The program will tell you if your guess is too high or too low.
-5. Keep guessing until you guess the correct number.
+2. Answer the questions as they are presented.
+3. At the end of the quiz, your score will be displayed.